raspberrypilearning/infrared-bird-box/worksheet.md

 Press `Ctrl + C` when you want to exit.

-The Raspberry Pi NoIR camera has a lens that can rotate to adjust the focus; however, it's sold as a fixed focus camera.
-The camera actually ships with three blobs of glue to hold the rotatable lens in place.
-Look at the image below; the letters *A*, *B* and *C* mark the location of the glue:
+The Raspberry Pi NoIR camera has a lens that can rotate to adjust the focus.
+It is sold as a fixed focus camera, but it ships with three blobs of glue to hold the rotatable lens in place.
+Look at the image below: the letters **A**, **B** and **C** mark the location of the glue:

 ![](images/pi-noir-glue.jpg)

-To be able to rotate the lens to adjust the focus, you will need to manually dig out these blobs of glue.
+To be able to rotate the lens to adjust the focus, you will need to dig out these blobs of glue manually.
 This is easier than it sounds and only takes about five minutes.
 You will need a sharp tool like a needle, a scalpel or a dental pick.
-Doing this under a low powered microscope can also help a lot.
-It's advisable to completely disconnect the camera from the Raspberry Pi when you do this.
+Doing the work under a low powered microscope can also help a lot.
+You should completely disconnect the camera from the Raspberry Pi when you do this.

 ![](images/pi-noir-scalpel.jpg)

 Take care not to cut your fingers.
-Children should do this with adult supervision for safety, especially if a scalpel is being used.
-The orange connector with the word `SUNNY` printed on it can pop out when you do this; don’t worry though, because it pops right back in without any problems.
-Unless you’re overly heavy-handed, it’s unlikely that you will break the camera by doing this; if it does break then it’s your own responsibility.
+Children should only do this under adult supervision for safety, especially if a scalpel is being used.
+The orange connector with the word `SUNNY` printed on it can pop out when you are scraping the glue away; don’t worry though, because it pops right back in without any problems.
+Unless you’re overly heavy-handed, it’s unlikely that you will break the camera; if it does break then it’s your own responsibility.

-The camera will end up looking a little scruffy after you have done this, but it doesn't really matter since it's going to live on the inside of a bird box without anyone looking at it.
+The camera will end up looking a little scruffy after you have removed the glue, but it doesn't really matter since it's going to live on the inside of a bird box without anyone looking at it.
 See below for a comparison:

 ![](images/pi-noir-before-after.jpg)

-Once you're satisfied that you have removed all of the glue, you can use a pair of tweezers or jewellery pliers and firmly grip the inner section of the camera as shown below; you should then be able to rotate it.
-Carefully rotate it anti-clockwise a few turns.
+Once you're satisfied that you have removed all of the glue, use a pair of tweezers or jewellery pliers to grip the inner section of the camera as shown below; you should then be able to turn it.
+Carefully rotate it **anti-clockwise** a few times.
 Now reconnect the camera to the Raspberry Pi and check to see how the keys look.

 You may wish to put something under the keys at this point to simulate the height of a nest, to make doubly sure that the birds will be in focus.
-Once birds move in you can't come back and adjust the camera if the focus is wrong.
+Remember that once birds move in, you can't come back and adjust the camera if the focus is wrong.

 ![](images/pi-noir-tweezers.jpg)

-Be careful not to rotate too far otherwise the lens will pop out, and it can be a bit tricky to get it back in and on the thread.
-If this happens just put it back in gently and rotate clockwise until it catches.
+Be careful not to rotate the lens too far, otherwise it will pop out, and it can be a bit tricky to get it back in and on the thread.
+If this does happen, just put it back in gently and rotate clockwise until it catches.
 Once the required focus has been found you don't need to re-glue it.
 It won't move on its own even if it gets a few bumps and knocks.

 ## Installing the camera and LED into the bird box